-3.1.8.2.SUPERSPRING ZERO-POSITIONING
+3.1.13.SUPERSPRING ZERO-POSITIONING

-56. Allow the spring to settle for at least two minutes before setting the zero-position of the mainspring.
-Use the DC motor to move the top of the mainspring relative to the inner support structure.
-The zero-position is monitored on the front panel BNC of the superspring controller marked SPHERE OUT.
-The position can be adjusted manually or automatically to be within about ±20 mV of 0 V.
+51. Allow the spring to settle for at least two minutes before setting the zeroposition of the mainspring.
+Use the d.c. motor to move the top of the mainspring relative to the inner support structure.
+The zero-position is monitored on the front panel BNC of the Superspring controller marked SPHERE OUT.
+The position can be adjusted manually or automatically to be within about ±20 mV of 0 V. It is preferable to set the zero-position between 0 mV and +20 mV since long term drift will normally be downward (negative).

 The rotary knob on the front panel can be set to MANUAL, WINDOW, AUTO, or REMOTE.
 The REMOTE setting should not be used.
-The MANUAL setting allows the user to apply a voltage to the DC. motor that can be varied with a front panel trimpot labeled MOTOR.
-The middle of the trimpot range applies no voltage.
-Turning the knob towards UP causes the motor to lift the mass (increasing positive voltage on the sphere BNC), while turning the knob towards DOWN lowers the mass (decreasing the voltage on the sphere BNC).
+The MANUAL setting allows the user to apply a voltage to the d.c. motor that can be varied with a front panel mounted trimpot labeled MOTOR.
+The middle of the trimpot (marked 5) applies no voltage.
+Numbers above the middle (5-10) cause the motor to lift the mass (increasing positive voltage on the sphere BNC) and numbers below the middle (0-5) lower the mass (Decreasing the voltage on the sphere BNC).